Bernie Carbo: Boston Red Sox

 In Game 6 (October 21), with two outs and two batters on base in the eighth inning, Roger Moret was scheduled to bat.
 Darrell Johnson told Carbo to get ready.
-And I said, "Hey, I’m not going to hit.
-Juan Beníquez, grab a bat, you’re going to hit.
+And I said, "Hey, I'm not going to hit.
+Juan Beníquez, grab a bat, you're going to hit.
 Sparky's going to go to the lefthander because Sparky goes by the book."
 Darrell said, "Well, go up and stand on the on-deck circle."
 And they introduced me.
-So I’m still thinking Sparky will come out and take Rawly Eastwick out and go with Will McEnaney.
-But the umpire says, "C’mon, you’ve been announced, you’re hitting."
+So I'm still thinking Sparky will come out and take Rawly Eastwick out and go with Will McEnaney.
+But the umpire says, "C'mon, you’ve been announced, you’re hitting."

 So I go into the batter's box.
 I ain’t ready to hit.
 Next thing, strike one, strike two, ball one, ball two.
 Then he threw me a cut fastball, a little slider and I took it right out of Bench's glove — the ball just dribbled out.
 I step out and I’m thinking, "Aw man, I almost struck out.
 I was lucky."

 I hit the next pitch to center field.
 I rounded first base and I saw César Gerónimo going back.
-Rounding second, I knew it was gone and I’m yelling to Pete Rose, "Don’t you wish you were this strong?"
-And Pete is yelling back, "Ain’t this fun, Bernie?
+Rounding second, I knew it was gone and I'm yelling to Pete Rose, "Don't you wish you were this strong?"
+And Pete is yelling back, "Ain't this fun, Bernie?
 This is what the World Series is about.
 This is fun."

 Johnny Bench said after the game it looked like a Little Leaguer learning how to hit.
 Pete Rose said it was the worst swing he ever saw.
 Don Zimmer said he thought it was over.
 Rico Petrocelli said it looked like a pitcher who hurt his arm, trying to make a comeback as a hitter.

 Carbo's pinch three-run home run tied the score 6-6, paving the way for Carlton Fisk's game-winning homer in the bottom of the twelfth for a 7-6 Red Sox victory.
 Carbo's pinch homer was his second of the Series, tying Chuck Essegian's 16-year-old record for most in a World Series.
 Game 7, watched by an estimated 71 million TV viewers, saw the Reds triumph in the ninth inning on a bloop single by Joe Morgan for a 4-3 win.
+Carbo's Game 6 home run was later inducted into the Boston Red Sox Hall of Fame in 2004 as a memorable moment.